 3. Basecamp – Project management made easy

-‘An efficient project management process is key to the successful development of an organisation’, according to Association for Project Management (APM),
+‘An efficient project management process is key to the successful development of an organisation’.
+So says the Association for Project Management (APM),

 Basecamp is a leading web-based project management and collaboration tool.
 It offers centralised communications, full visibility and transparency into projects.